Alex Decoteau: World War I

 Influenced by his father's involvement with the North-West Rebellion in 1885, Decoteau enlisted in the Canadian Expeditionary Force in April 1916.
 He first served with the 202nd Infantry Battalion before moving on to the 49th Battalion.
 Decoteau trained at the Sarcee military training camp, near Calgary, Alberta, from June to October 1916 before being set sail for England.
 He shipped from Halifax on November 24, 1916, aboard RMS Mauretania.

 Decoteau continued to run competitively while stationed abroad, participating in at least two military personnel athletic competitions.
 At an event in Salisbury, King George V awarded Decoteau his personal gold pocket watch as congratulations for winning a 5 mi race.
 On May 27, 1917, Decoteau was sent to France along with other reinforcements for the 49th Battalion.
 While there, his athletic ability was put to use while he served as a communications trench runner.

-Decoteau was killed by a German sniper on the morning of October 30, 1917, during the Second Battle of Passchendaele.
+Decoteau was killed by a German sniper on the morning of October 30, 1917, during the Second Battle of Passchendaele and buried in Ypres.
 A common, but unsubstantiated, account of his death suggests that the German sniper stole the pocket watch that had been awarded by the King and that it was later recovered by his comrades, who ensured it was returned to his mother Dora.
 In 1985, the Cree performed a ceremony in Edmonton "to bring his spirit home".
 Honours were provided by the Red Pheasant Band, the Edmonton Police Service and the Canadian Army.

 Honours

 Recognition of Decoteau's accomplishments is credited to the work of Edmonton police officer Sam Donaghey.
 After finding a newspaper clipping about Decoteau in 1966, Donaghey conducted research that led to Decoteau's induction into the Edmonton Sports Hall of Fame in 1967 and, later, the Alberta Sport Hall of Fame in 2001.
-Decoteau's achievements have also been recognized through induction into Saskatchewan Sports Hall of Fame in 2000 and the Canada's Sports Hall of Fame in 2015.
+Decoteau's achievements have also been recognized through induction into Saskatchewan Sports Hall of Fame in 2000 and the Order of Sport, marking his induction into Canada's Sports Hall of Fame in 2015.
 The Edmonton Police Museum and Archives contains many of his personal and military trophies and awards.

 The City of Edmonton named both a park and a future residential area in Decoteau's honour in 2014.
-A park located at the northwest corner of 105 Street and 102 Avenue in Downtown Edmonton was named Alex Decoteau Park on September 24, 2014.
+A park at the northwest corner of 105 Street and 102 Avenue in Downtown Edmonton was named Alex Decoteau Park on September 24, 2014.
 A future residential area in southeast Edmonton was named Decoteau on October 28, 2014.

+Alex Decoteau will be honoured in with a commemorative blue plaque in Flanders, Belgium, close to where he died.
+The plaque will be unveiled on Indigenous Veterans’ Day on 8 November 2024.